JaeoonLee/JaeoonLee/README.md

 ### Hi there 👋

+- 🔭 I’m currently working on Moisty-Bot!
+An all purpose Discord Bot made specifically for my Discord channel!
+- 💬 Ask me about any of my private repositories!
 <!--
 **JaeoonLee/JaeoonLee** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.